 Yet another year went by and Indian securitization market certainly had a year to rejoice.
 Starting from the volume of transactions to innovative structures, the market has everything to boast about.
 Before we discuss each of these at length, let us take stock of the highlights first:

-- The securitisation volumes doubled during the year, as securitisation in India became a trillion rupee market.
+- The securitization volumes doubled during the year, as securitization in India became a trillion rupee market.

 - DAs continued to be the preferred mode of transaction with Mortgages as the dominant asset class.

 - Clarity on Goods & Services Tax, increased participation of private banks, NBFCs and mutual funds along with healthy demand for non-priority sector loan were primary reasons for this sharp growth.

 - DHFL & IL&FS rushed to securitize as traditional sources of funding dried up due to concerns of debt servicing in the 2nd half of 2018.